 Fair Housing Based on Familial Status

-Fair Housing for People with Disabilities
+Fair Housing for People with a Physical or Mental Disability

-Furthermore, knowing what is not covered by the Texas Fair Housing Act can help you avoid potential discrimination and ensure that everyone is treated fairly.
+Furthermore, knowing what is not covered by the Fair Housing Act can help you avoid potential housing discrimination and ensure that everyone is treated fairly.
 It’s important to be aware of local laws and regulations related to fair housing, security deposits, and evictions in order to stay up-to-date with current statutes.

-Texas Fair Housing Act Exemptions
+Texas Fair Housing Law Exemptions

 Certain Single-Family Home Sales